The Attractor-Cycle Notation for Finite Transformations: The Attractor-Cycle Notation

 \T{(1,2)(3,4)}

 \T{([1,2],3,4)}

 \T{(1,2,3,4)}\\

 Looking at the list, it is easy to spot the existence of nontrivial cycles and idempotents.
-Idempotents, other than the identity \T{()}, are exactly those transformations given by concatenating a number of conveyor belts of length 2, $\T{[}x,y\T{]}$, and single-level splats $\T{[} x_1,...,x_k \T{|} x_{k+1}\T{]}$.
-Also, a common feature of all the notations discussed here is that conjugation by a permutation is just relabellng of points according to the permutation, e.g. $\T{(1,2,3)}^{-1} \T{([1,2],3,4)}\,\T{(1,2,3)}= \T{([2,3],1,4)}$.
+Idempotents, other than the identity \T{()}, are exactly those transformations given by concatenating a number of conveyor belts of length 2, $\T{[}x,y\T{]}$, and single-level parallel branches $\T{[} x_1\T{|}...\T{|}x_k \T{,} x_{k+1}\T{]}$.
+Also, a common feature of all the notations discussed here is that conjugation by a permutation is just relabelling of points according to the permutation, e.g. $\T{(1,2,3)}^{-1} \T{([1,2],3,4)}\,\T{(1,2,3)}= \T{([2,3],1,4)}$.